 When Ontario EPC does not conduct business in Canada, filing of the return is not required.

 Our company offers accounting services.
 As a result, our clients are able to comply with Canadian requirements, file their corporate income tax in time and keep their companies in good standing.

 Name of the non-Canadian company must be available in Ontario.
 Otherwise, the company cannot be registered in Ontario and receive the status of Ontario EPC.

 Restricted words are ones that may be considered to be misleading, and include, for example, “bank”, “trust”, “insurance”, “trust”, “stock exchange”, etc.

-Ontario Extra-Provincial registration usually takes 2 to 3 weeks for corporations and 1 to 3 days for limited liability companies.
+Ontario Extra-Provincial registration takes approximately 2 to 4 weeks for corporations and 1 to 3 business days for limited liability companies.

 Each Ontario EPC must have Agent for Service in Ontario.
-This service is included in teh annual fee payable from the second year.
+This service is included in the annual fee payable from the second year.